 Most debut novelists will watch their brand new work of fiction enter the real world with a fair amount of trepidation.
 What will the reviews say?
 What will my friends and family think?
 Will it be so badly received that I’ll never get to write another novel?
 Will anyone even read it?
 While Kate Tempest is likely to ask a few of those questions in the run up to the release of The Bricks that Built the Houses, there are some that she won’t have to worry about.
 Because Kate Tempest is a Mercury Prize shortlisted rapper, she’s a Ted Hughes prize winning poet, she’s a political activist, and a stage performer of the very highest order.
 Even if she turned out to be a shitty novelist, her book would still be read by the masses.

 But she isn’t a shitty novelist.
-In fact, at times, her tale of London’s youth shows the same style and swagger and she does while she stands on stage and recites her poems to rapt audiences.
+In fact, at times, her tale of London’s youth shows the same style and swagger that she does while she stands on stage and recites her poems to rapt audiences.
 Fans of her 2014 album, Everybody Down, will recognise elements of the narrative of the novel.
 It features many of the same characters and circumstances, and the chapter titles even match the song names, but some key changes have fleshed it out and made a story capable of stretching across the 299 pages.

 Opening with an epilogue which at times resembles a prose poem, Tempest establishes the narrative’s drive by showing us Becky and Harry escaping London in a car with their friend Leon at the wheel.
 We have no idea why they are fleeing.
 Through the next 250-odd pages, this multi-layered work of fiction shows us why.
 Switching between characters on a regular basis, we learn how this cast of drug dealers, dancers moonlighting as masseuses, twenty-somethings struggling on benefits, parents dealing with their pasts, and murky underworld figures, come together to create a crescendo effect with forces the main protagonists to take to the hills.